diehlpk/diehlpk.github.io/_posts/blog/2021-08-24-modern-cpp.md

   </script>
   <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 Many applied mathematics codes are based on the C++ programming language.
 However, many of these codes do not utilize modern C++ features, especially the features from the recent C++ 17 standard for parallel computations.
 These features can significantly simplify parallel computations using multiple cores.
 This review briefly introduces asynchronous programming facilities introduced in the C++ 11 standard and the parallel algorithms introduced in the C++ 17 standard.
-With these two paradigms, C++ code can be accelerated using multiple cores using the C++ standard without any need for some external special purpose libraries, like \emph{e.g.} OpenMP.
+With these two paradigms, C++ code can be accelerated using multiple cores using the C++ standard without any need for some external special purpose libraries, like e.g. OpenMP.
 The C++20 standard made additional and valuable contributions to the C++ api for parallelism and concurrency.
-While these may still be unavailable in some compilers, they are already implemented in HPX~\cite{kaiser2020hpx}.
+While these may still be unavailable in some compilers, they are already implemented in HPX [4].

 ## Asynchronous programming